cameric/8weike-converter/README.md

-# 8weike-server
+# 8weike-converter
-The backend server and front-end webapp for 8weike
+The image converter microservice for image processing and compression